dilaneeshvaran/projet-php-new-mexico/README.md

 make start
 ```

-visit : localhost:8000 (you can change the port listened by the server by editing `SERVER_PORT` in the `.env` file.)
+visit : localhost:8000 (you can change the port by editing `SERVER_PORT` in the `.env` file.)

-> Create the necessary tables in db, using the src/models structure

-## Other helpful commands
+Access the db (this will login to your database using credentials from .env.)

 ```bash
 make database
 ```

-access db (this will login to your database using a command line interface using .env.)
+> Run the queries from db/migrations to create the necessary tables

+## Other helpful commands

+stops containers

 ```bash
 make stop
 ```

-stops containers
+stop containers then start again.

 ```bash
 make restart
 ```

-stop containers then start again.
+access php

 ```bash
 docker compose exec php /bin/sh
 ```

-access php

 ## With 💕 by EESHVARAN Dilan & TO Vincent & BAI Aissame